jpmelos/dotfiles/README.rst

 Install
 -------

-To install these dotfiles, run the ``./dotfiles.sh install`` bash script.
-Check the output to see what files might need to be verified.
+To install these dotfiles, run the ``./dotfiles.sh install`` or ``./dotfiles.sh pull`` bash script.
+Check the output to see what files might need to be verified (for missing passwords, for example).

 Add line::